LoRA-Edit: Controllable First-Frame-Guided Video Editing via Mask-Aware LoRA Fine-Tuning: Method

 An edit in the first frame rarely stays static: the modified region may rotate, deform, or follow its own motion trajectory (e.g., petals unfolding as a flower blooms).
 To make the subsequent frames look natural, the model has to infer how the edited region should appear under these evolving viewpoints and states.
 When the only constraint is the first frame itself, this inference is under-specified, and the edit drifts away from the user’s intent.
 To address this, we allow users to edit any subsequent frame, providing direct guidance for how the appearance should look at specific points in time.

 During LoRA fine-tuning, we use an edited frame as the target \(\mathbf{V}_\text{target}\).
-The conditioning input \(\mathbf{V}_\text{condition}\) is constructed using the pre-edited frame by masking out the edited regions.
-The mask \(\mathbf{M}_\text{condition}\) marks the preserved background areas with ones and the edited regions with zeros.
-If multiple frames are involved, each frame is treated as a separate sample to avoid including motion information.
+The conditioning input \(\mathbf{V}_\text{cond}\) is constructed using the pre-edited frame by masking out the edited regions.
+The mask \(\mathbf{M}_\text{cond}\) marks the preserved background areas with ones and the edited regions with zeros.
+If multiple edited frames are used, we decouple appearance from motion by training on each frame as an isolated, static image, preventing the model from inferring false temporal dynamics between them.
 This configuration allows the model to learn how edited content should appear in context, guided by both the surrounding background and the user-provided modification.

-Unlike methods that directly feed edited frames as inputs during inference~\citep{yang2025mtv, Jamriska2018}, we do not require the edited frame to remain exactly the same during inference.
+Unlike methods that directly feed edited frames as inputs during inference~\citep{yang2025mtv, Jamriska2018}, we do not require the edited frame to remain the same during inference.
 Instead, the edited frame is used only during training to guide how edits should appear.
 At inference time, the model generates content based on learned patterns and context, allowing it to adapt edits smoothly across frames, even when the edits do not adhere to strict temporal alignment.